jimishol/cholidean-harmony-structure/asset_pipeline/FOR_DEVELOPERS.md

 # 💡 Developer Integration Guide

-This file outlines the geometric modeling pipeline, asset preparation steps, and Git subtree integrations used to build the **Cholidean Harmony Structure** — a spatial-musical framework rendered in Love2D using 3DreamEngine.
+This file outlines the geometric modeling pipeline, asset preparation steps, Git subtree integrations, and backend architecture used to build the **Cholidean Harmony Structure** — a spatial-musical framework rendered in Love2D using 3DreamEngine.

 ---